parthnagarkar875/Insta-Followers-Bot/README.md

 count.

-Credit of this code goes to: Fábio Neves
+Credit of the code that follows different users goes to: Fábio Neves

-The code along with the complete tutorial is available on  the link below: https://towardsdatascience.com/increase-your-instagram-followers-with-a-simple-python-bot-fde048dce20d
+The code that follows the users along with the complete tutorial is available on  the link below: https://towardsdatascience.com/increase-your-instagram-followers-with-a-simple-python-bot-fde048dce20d

 I have modified the code by replacing the XPaths of certain elements as the XPaths of the elements specified in the author's code were quite outdated and the script wouldn't find the elements at runtime.

+I have also programmed the code that Unfollows the users.